 - Submissions should be sent via email to firstname.lastname@example.org with the subject “Saling Panitik 2018 Application.”
 Incomplete submissions will not be accepted.

 - The two-day Saling Panitik Translators Workshop is free of admission, and the ICW will provide merienda and lunch for the participants.
 However, the workshop will not cover overnight lodging.
-The deadline for submission of applications is on November 30, 2017.
-The final participants list will be released on January 3, 2018.

 The two-day event will feature an honorary lecture by Dr. Bienvenido Lumbera.
 Resource persons and discussants for this iteration of the workshop are Mr. Marne Kilates (translator and writer), Dr. Michael M. Coroza (writer and translator, Ateneo de Manila University), Prof. Ma.
 Crisanta N. Flores (faculty of the UP Department of Filipino and Philippine Literature and Commissioner of the Komisyon sa Wikang Filipino for Pangasinense), Mr. Niles Jordan Breis (award-winning writer in Bicol and Filipino), and Prof. Junley Lazaga (Professor of Language and Literature in UP Baguio and renowned Ilocano writer).